AmazingPapaya4/crispy-octo-umbrella/README.md

 ./manage.py createsuperuser
 ```

-Note: Set at least 1 user as admin in `http://localhost:8000/adminusers/customuser/`
+Note: Set one user as admin in `http://localhost:8000/adminusers/customuser/`

 Set up React (for development).
 Parcel is used to bundle scripts.
+Latest production build is in repo.
 ```
 cd application/frontend
 npm install